OneGneissGuy/CSI-se108/README.md

-# se108
+# Introduction

 Welcome to the se108 datalogger software repository.
-This repo houses technical information, device configuration utility (DCU) scripts, support files and instructions that are necessary to program the se108 and operate the DCU.
+This repository maintains technical information, device configuration utility (DCU) support files, datalogger scripts, and setup instructions that are necessary to operate the Campbell Scientific SE108.

+# What is the SE108 and how do I use it?
+The SE108 is essenstially a submersible CR1000 datalogger equipped with power switching and communication peripherals.
 The se108 has a power input port, a telemetry port (Port 1) and seven sensor ports (Ports 2-8).
-The Campbell Scientific SE108 is submerisble CR1000 datalogger equipped with power switching and communication peripherals.The se108 DCU is used to program the se108's input ports and sampling schedule.
+The DCU is a GUI that makes it easy to setup the se108's input ports, change its sampling schedule and operate the se108 on site.

+## SE108 port information

 <img src="https://github.com/OneGneissGuy/CSI-se108/blob/master/images/se108-bh.jpg" width="445" height="440">

-## SE108 port information
 ### Bulkhead types by port

 Port | Port function and sensor support